 Photo Credit: Steve Adams

-Something else I love about Ultimate Recipes is how well everything is laid out.
-The table of contents is thorough and the handy index in the back made it super easy to find the projects I wanted to work on.
-There are project ideas for virtually every holiday in this book, and you're going to find some wonderful gift-giving ideas, too.
+There are project ideas for virtually every holiday in this book, and you’re going to find great gift-giving ideas, too.
 Julia gives easy step-by-step directions for making the dough, rolling and cutting out the cookies, and helpful information for preparing the royal icing.
-I think that her foolproof directions and troubleshooting tips would even make it possible for older children to follow along and try.
+I think her foolproof directions and troubleshooting tips make it possible for older children to follow along and decorate.

-Of course, there are beautiful pictures throughout the book too, which made it amazingly easy for me to fall more in love with each turn of a page.
-With over 40 projects to try, this book is sure to have something that you'll want to try.
-The book is scheduled for release in November, and I highly recommend that you run off and pick yourself up a copy.
-With practice and patience, maybe our 2011 holiday projects will look something like these beauties!
+Of course, there are beautiful pictures throughout the book too, making it easy for me to fall more in love with each turn of a page.
+With over 40 projects to try, this book is sure to have something that you’ll want to try.

 - 2 cups all-purpose flour